A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Introduction

 The rest of the paper is organized as follows.
-Section \ref{Sec:2} describes the semiparametric shared random effects joint model framework and derives an efficient, customized EM algorithm for semiparametric maximum likelihood estimation and a standard error estimation method.
-Section \ref{simulation} evaluates the empirical performance of the proposed joint model in contrast to a classical joint model via simulation studies.
-In Section \ref{Sec::MESA}, we apply our developed method to the MESA study.
-Concluding remarks and further discussion are given in Section \ref{discussion}.
+Section \ref{Sec:2} describes the mathematical formulation of our proposed joint model, an EM algorithm for semi-parametric maximum likelihood estimation, a profile likelihood method for standard error estimation, efficient implementation when the survival submodel includes only time-independent covariates and shared random effects, dynamic prediction, and performance metrics for prediction.
+Section \ref{simulation} assesses the empirical performance of our method through simulation studies, comparing them to classical models and demonstrating scalability across different sample sizes.
+Section \ref{Sec::MESA} applies our method to the MESA study.
+Concluding remarks and further discussions are presented in Section \ref{discussion}.